DhruvPatel96/Project-Sound-Wave/README.md

 *This project demonstrates comprehensive exploratory data analysis techniques applied to a rich dataset of Spotify tracks.
 The findings highlight potential applications in music recommendation systems, marketing strategies, and provide a foundation for further research in music analytics.*

 ---

-You can copy and paste this markdown code directly into your `README.md` file on GitHub.